 Introducing a New Era: Work From Anywhere

 In terms of how we evolve as a species, I believe there are moments in history where either a disaster or, more often than not, a particular innovation causes a massive and swift change.
 I think these transformative "events" can primarily be attributed to either a new material insight (how we look at and or understand things) or a new tool (how we do things).
-Either way, they always include a new discipline; otherwise, we wouldn't take advantage of the tool and/or insight and, as such, there is by definition no transformative event.
+Either way, they always include a new discipline; otherwise, we wouldn't take advantage of the tool and/or insight, and, as such, there is, by definition, no transformative event.

 Right or wrong, I'm an optimist.
-Furthermore, I deeply believe, over the long run, we evolve for the better.
-I could write a whole book on this, and hopefully, one day will, but for now, I submit that life is much better for the average person today than it has ever been.
-And I deeply believe that collectively, once again, over the longer run, we humans and our communities, will continue to evolve into becoming better and better versions of the best versions of ourselves.
+Furthermore, I deeply believe that we evolve for the better over the long run.
+I could write a whole book on this, and hopefully, one day, I will, but for now, I submit that life is much better for the average person today than it has ever been.
+And I deeply believe that collectively, once again, we humans and our communities will continue to evolve over the longer run, becoming better and better versions of the best versions of ourselves.